Zimbabwe African People's Union

-The Zimbabwe African People's Union (ZAPU) is the oldest liberation war party formed in 1961 to oust the Ian Smith regime.
-Led by son of the soil, Joshua Nkomo, the movement announced guerilla war in 1966 after the party had sent some militants abroad for military training in Algeria, Ghana, Czechoslovakia, and China.
+The Zimbabwe African People's Union (ZAPU) is the oldest liberation war (Second Chimurenga) party formed in 1961 to brind democracy to Rhodesia.
+Led by Joshua Nkomo, the movement announced guerilla war in 1966 after the party had sent some militants abroad for military training in Algeria, Ghana, Czechoslovakia, and China.
 In 1987, the party merged with the Zimbabwe African National Union Patriotic Front (ZANU PF) after the two aparties signed the Unity Accord.
 The latter signaled the end of Gukurahundi.
-The party is currently led by Dumiso Dabengwa.
+The party was led by Dumiso Dabengwa in 2022.

 Formation and History

-The party was formed on the 17th of December 1961 after the banning of the National Democratic Party.
-The party subsequently led mass rallies that earned them nothing but provocative acts of violence from the police.
-In turn, the ZAPU militants wedged in return.
+The party was formed on 17 December 1961 after the banning of the National Democratic Party.
+The party subsequently led mass rallies that gained them nothing but provocative acts of violence from the police.
 Within two years of its formation, the party was to send some militants abroad for military training to such countries as Algeria, Ghana, Czechoslovakia, and China.
-As was the norm with the settler regime, it was not surprising that the party was banned on 20 September 1962.
-This was followed a wave of violence that saw the British South African Company forests being burned and attacks made on government buildings.
+As was the norm with the regime, the party was banned on 20 September 1962.
+This was followed by a wave of violence that saw the British South African Company forests being burned and attacks made on government buildings.
 The party had earlier split on alleged ethnic grounds with Robert Mugabe forming ZANU PF while Nkomo remained with ZAPU.
-The banned party did not stop carrying its activities and in August of the same year held a conference at Cold Comfort Farm.
+The banned party did not stop its activities and in August of the same year held a conference at Cold Comfort Farm.
 It was here that the party was renamed The People's Caretaker Council (PCC) under the leadership of Nkomo.
-During the 1980 elections, the party lost a majority of seats to ZANU PF.
+During the 1980 elections, the party took a minority of seats, while Zanu PF took the majority.
 In 2009 the party withdrew from the Unity accord because of alleged human rights violations by ZANU PF.

 In the early 1980s just after Zimbabwe attained independence, the infamous Fifth Brigade unleashed terror in Matabeleland and Manicaland provinces.
 The reason for this was believed to have been the discovery of weapons that were allegedly hidden by Nkomo.
 As a result, the Fifth Brigade was sent to deal with the alleged dissidents.
-The army went on to kill an estimated 20 000 lives.
-To end the havoc, ZAPU went on to sign what was termed the Unity Accord with ZANU PF in 1987.
-This signalled the merging of the two parts into one under the leadership of Mugabe.
+The army went on to kill an estimated 20 000.
+To end this, ZAPU went on to sign what was termed the Unity Accord with Zanu PF in 1987.
+This signalled the merging of the two partys into one under the leadership of Mugabe.

 Coalition with MDC